sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 heterogeneous data and no single strategy is optimal.

-Given that the various methods all have complementary strengths and weakness, it might be an promising idea to combine the results of different approaches in order to create some more stable “meta”-alignment.
+Given that the various methods all have complementary strengths and weaknesses, it might be an promising idea to combine the results of different approaches in order to create some more stable “meta”-alignment.
 However, it is not immediately clear how this could be done.
 One possibility would be to fit several algorithms